 Discuss the food options at school, and how to choose the best and healthiest options.
 Even better, offer your teen a choice between spending lunch money on cafeteria food or brown-bagging and using the money to buy something they really want.
 Then pack nutritious and delicious lunches for her or him.

-Make it a movie night.
 For a different kind of bonding experience, plan some food themed family movie nights.
 There are quite a number of food-related documentaries available, including Forks Over Knives, Supersize Me, Unsupersize Me, Food Inc., Hungry for Change, and many more.
 Some of these are available on YouTube, some on Netflix, and most of them on Food Matters TV (FMTV).
-Or check your local library for the DVD version.
+You can also check your local library for the DVD version.
 This is a good way to educate the entire family, including yourself and any younger kids, about food and food politics.
 I can promise that you won’t look at your plate (or your grocery cart) in the same way after watching these documentaries.
 Involve your teen in discussions about what you can change as a family and take their suggestions seriously.

 Movie nights can morph into eco-cooking challenges and ethnic food tours.
 Check out what’s available in your region and allow your teens to participate.
 This might be a family adventure or an opportunity to recognize their growing independence and capability.
 And—this is absolutely key—eat what they cook, and compliment their skill and effort.